kkrt-labs/kakarot/README.md

 # Runs a local CairoVM client (or StarknetOS chain)
 make run-katana

 # Run all tests.
-This requires a Katana instance running in the background: `make run-katana`
+This requires a Katana instance and an Anvil instance running in the background: `make run-nodes`
 make test

 # Run only unit tests
 make test-unit

-# Run only integration tests
+# Run only e2e tests
-make test-integration
+make test-end-to-end

 # Run a specific test file
 pytest <PATH_TO_FILE>